 Japan Rail Pass:

 - Purchase the Japan Rail Pass a few months BEFORE entering Japan.
 Of course map out your destinations and see if the Japan Rail line is worth purchasing.
-With our itinerary it was definitely worth it!
-We ended up activating the rail pass on the second day of being in Tokyo that way it was valid for the remaining 7 days and traveling from Tokyo to other cities.
+With this itinerary it was definitely worth it!
+I ended up activating the rail pass on the second day of being in Tokyo that way it was valid for the remaining 7 days and traveling from Tokyo to other cities.
 The stations where you activate the JR pass are easy to find and the tellers are very friendly and helpful.
 If you are unsure of when you would like to activate the pass ask one of the clerks working.
-Double check the hours and opening days of the JR station office – we got lucky and activated ours on a Saturday because we found out they were closed on Sundays.
+Double check the hours and opening days of the JR station office, I activated mine on a Saturday because I found out they were closed on Sundays.
 This website explains the Japan Rail Pass System.
-I also printed out maps and mapped out the lines we would be using on Japan Guide.
+I also printed out maps and mapped out the lines I would be using on Japan Guide.

 - Rent a Pocket Wifi.
-We purchased a pocked wifi from Ninja Wifi.
+I purchased a pocked wifi from Ninja Wifi.
 It was super easy to pick up from the Tokyo airport and drop off at the Osaka airport.
-My boyfriend and I both connected our phones and never had an issue.
-We did want to “disconnect” so we really only used our internet to see the JR times and maps – and of course to post some Insta’s.
-And we did stream music while getting ready to go out at night.
 I was charged a one time fee and that was it!

 - Make sure you have cash.
 I was surprised how many places were CASH ONLY, which was fine but I wanted to use my VentureOne travel card to get points!
 So warn your banks you are traveling and be prepared to use cash.